Microchip-MPLAB-Harmony/net_apps_sam_rh71/apps/tcpip_tcp_server/readme.md

     2. Send a TCP packet to the IP address of the hardware board using port 9760 from any TCP Client application running on the computer \(SocketTest, Packet Sender etc\).

-    3. The TCP Server demonstration running on the evaluation kit will echo back everything it receives along the connection.
+    3. The TCP Server demonstration running on the evaluation kit will echo back everything it receives.

     4. For TCP Server test, the TCP Client application is required to run on the computer \(SocketTest, Packet Sender etc\).
 In this demonstration, we use the program, [SocketTest](http://sockettest.sourceforge.net/).
 This demonstration is tested with **SocketTest v3.0**.